Licensing / Motor Tax

 Powers of Gardai

-Parking for a time no matter how short is sufficient for this purpose.
+Parking for a time, no matter how short, is sufficient for this purpose.
 It is an offence to cause another to do the same.
 It is a defence if the person is an employee acting on express orders.

-A person convicted of an offence may be in addition to the penalty, be ordered to pay the relevant licensing authority the aggregate amounts due in addition to the penalty imposed.
+A person convicted of an offence may in addition to the penalty, be ordered to pay the relevant licensing authority the aggregate amounts due in addition to the penalty imposed.

 The powers of an Garda Siochana to detain remove and ultimately sell the vehicle applies where the licence is more than three months out of date.